vtex-apps/store/STORE_BUILDER.md

 #### `selector`
 A selector is a string that has a list of interface identifiers separated by spaces and `>`.

-For instance, a plugin with `"int_1 > int_2 > int_3"` as selector will be insert it's block anywhere in the interface tree where `int_3` is direct child of `int_2` and `int_2` is direct child of `int_1`.
+For instance, a plugin with `"int_1 > int_2 > int_3"` as selector will be insert its block anywhere in the interface tree where `int_3` is direct child of `int_2` and `int_2` is direct child of `int_1`.

 #### `block_identifier`